-This highly controversial action continues to raise heated discussions among non-smokers and smokers and is prompting an increasing resistance from the Hotel sector, restaurants and bars which allege a continuing loss of customers.
+This highly controversial action continues to raise heated discussions among non-smokers and smokers.
+There was resistance from the Hotel sector, restaurants and bars which alleged a loss of customers.

 Smoking is now banned from closed public spaces such as bars, restaurants, nightclubs, casinos, airports and outdoor spaces like children playgrounds, school and hospital grounds.
 Hotels are enabled to reserve 30% of their rooms for smokers.
 Smoking on terraces is still allowed.
 In this respect, the Costa del Sol has a huge advantage, as the mild weather throughout the year permits to enjoy a drink in a terrace without getting cold.